yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       In the
       previous example, some-native-tool would be replaced with an actual native tool on which the build would depend.

-   WKS_FILE
-      Specifies the location of the Wic kickstart file that is used by the OpenEmbedded build system to create a partitioned image (image\ ``.wic``).
-For information on how to create a partitioned image, see the
-      ":ref:`dev-manual/dev-manual-common-tasks:creating partitioned images using wic`"
-      section in the Yocto Project Development Tasks Manual.
-For details on the kickstart file format, see the ":doc:`../ref-manual/ref-kickstart`" Chapter.

    WORKDIR
       The pathname of the work directory in which the OpenEmbedded build